Over the years, we’ve sat in on or put together hundreds of advisory boards, and like anything else, some are more

 Strategic — What do caregivers of newly diagnosed type II diabetes patients need to know?

 Operational — How often should we be reaching out to caregivers of newly diagnosed type II diabetes patients?

 By limiting your questions to issues of experience versus plans of attack, you’ll get a much wider range of answers, and most of the time the answer to your operational question will be plain as day.
 But if you lead with the operational question, you won’t get to the heart of what you brought your advisors together for in the first place: an expert opinion based on field experience.

 It’s a fine line to walk, but staying strategic will make your advisory boards so much more successful in the long run.
-And planning out your strategic questions in a Campaign of Interactions® will make the entire process easier because you’ll be able to smartly plan the release of those questions and any relevant information your advisors will need to give informed answers.
+And planning out your strategic questions in a Longitudinal Expert Engagement Plan will make the entire process easier because you’ll be able to smartly plan the release of those questions and any relevant information your advisors will need to give informed answers.

 The leaders at Impetus can help you formulate your strategic questions, and show you how to best plot them out.
 They’ve been doing it for almost two decades.